 - In a blender, combine coconut milk, almond milk, maple syrup or honey, chopped mango, and cashews.
 Blend until smooth and creamy.

-- Pour the mixture into a bowl or jar and stir in the chia seeds until evenly distributed.
+- Pour the mixture into a bowl or jar and stir in the chia seeds well.

 - Cover and refrigerate for at least 4 hours or overnight, until thickened.

-- Before serving, optionally top with a layer of yogurt and decorate with extra mango chunks.
+- Before serving, optionally top with a layer of yogurt and decorate with extra mango chunks or any toppings of choice (granola, nuts, berries, hemp seeds, cacao nibs)

 This post contains affiliate links.
 I may earn a small commission if you purchase through them, at no extra cost to you.